veltman/learninglunches/webservers/README.md

-# Web server, in several bad analogies #
+# How a web server works, in several bad analogies #

 Whenever you visit a webpage, you're interacting with a **web server**.
 That interaction has a particular structure, called an HTTP transaction (that's where the `http://` at the beginning of a URL comes in), and it looks something like this: